 Envoke: Built for Communicators, Not Marketers

-Envoke was created specifically for communications teams at Canadian organizations who need to send clear, important messages to their communities—not run marketing campaigns.
+Envoke was created specifically for communications teams at Canadian organizations who need to send clear, important messages to their communities, not run marketing campaigns.

-If your organization has both marketing and communications needs, you might need both types of platforms.
+We’re not trying to compete with marketing platforms.
+We’re serving a completely different need.
+If your organization has both marketing and communications requirements, you might need both types of platforms.
 And that’s okay.
 The right tools empower teams to do their best work.

 When you use a platform designed for your actual work, not adapted from someone else’s, everything becomes clearer, faster, and more effective.
 Your team spends less time fighting the software and more time doing what they do best: keeping your community informed, engaged, and connected.